zekroTJA/goup/README.md

 ## Features

-With goup, you can easily install, update and switch between versions of the Go SDK within a single, self-contained binary.
-Currently, goup is only supported on Linux and macOS, but [support for Windows is planned](https://github.com/zekroTJA/goup/issues/2).
+- Install, manage and switch between different versions of the Go SDK.
+- Multi-platform compatible (Linux, macOS & Windows).
+- Tries to be as simple and "out-of-the-way" as possible.
+- Should be pretty fast.
+- Uses the precompiled binaries instead of compiling the sources locally.

 ## Installation